Professional Environment Monitoring Sensors Manufacturer

 1. Temperature

 The solubility of oxygen in water is strongly related to temperature.
-As temperature increases, oxygen solubility decreases.
-Dissolved oxygen sensors measure the partial pressure of oxygen, which must be converted to concentration (mg/L) based on temperature.
-Almost all dissolved oxygen sensors are equipped with an internal temperature sensor for automatic compensation.
-However, if the temperature sensor is inaccurate or damaged, the compensated dissolved oxygen concentration will also be incorrect.
+Oxygen’s solubility increases with a decrease in temperature.
+The solubility of oxygen decreases with increasing temperature.
+Dissolved oxygen sensors are used to measure the partial pressure of oxygen and this needs to be converted to concentration (mg/L) as a function of temperature.
+All dissolved oxygen sensors now have an auto-compensation temperature sensor that is built into the instrument.
+However, if the temperature sensor is in error or damaged the compensated dissolved oxygen concentration will be in error also.

 2. Salinity and altitude effects